The Shot (Duke–Kentucky): The game

-The game between Kentucky and Duke is considered by some to be the greatest NCAA tournament game ever, being close for the entire 40 minutes plus the 5 minute overtime.
+Played at The Spectrum in Philadelphia, the game between Kentucky and Duke is considered by some to be the greatest NCAA tournament game ever, being close for the entire 40 minutes plus the 5 minute overtime.

 At the end of the first half, Duke led Kentucky 50–45.
-During the second half, after Aminu Timberlake was knocked down during a play, Laettner stepped on his chest.
-He was assessed a technical foul, but was not ejected.
+With about eight minutes left in the second half, after Aminu Timberlake was knocked down during a play, Laettner stepped on his chest.
+Laettner was assessed a technical foul, but was not ejected.

-Kentucky tied the game at 93 with 33.6 seconds left in regulation on a Feldhaus putback of a John Pelphrey miss.
+Kentucky tied the game at 93 with 33.6 seconds left in regulation on a Feldhaus putback of a Pelphrey miss.
 Hurley had a chance to win the game as time expired, but he missed the shot and the game went into overtime.

 The teams traded the lead through the overtime period.
 After Kentucky pulled ahead 98–96, Laettner took over for the Blue Devils, scoring their final six points and giving them a 102–101 lead.
-Kentucky called a timeout with 7.8 seconds left Sean Woods hit a running one-hander in the lane over Laettner to put Kentucky ahead 103–102 with 2.1 seconds remaining.
+After Kentucky called a timeout with 7.8 seconds left, Woods hit a running one-hander in the lane over Laettner to put Kentucky ahead 103–102 with 2.1 seconds remaining.

-Duke called a timeout and drew up the final play where Grant Hill would throw a long pass to Laettner at the opposing foul line.
+Duke called a timeout and drew up the final play where Hill would throw a long pass to Laettner at the opposing foul line.
 They had practiced the play and run it once before in their earlier loss against Wake Forest, but Hill's pass was off target to the left and Laettner was unable to catch it inbounds.
 Unlike against Wake Forest, Hill was not guarded on the inbounds pass as Kentucky elected to eschew guarding Hill in favor of pitting an extra defender on Laettner.
 Hill's 79-foot pass found Laettner at the opposite foul line, and Laettner dribbled once to his right, then turned back to his left and shot a turnaround jumper over Feldhaus just before time expired.
 The ball swished through the net as the buzzer sounded, giving Duke a 104–103 victory.
 Laettner finished the game with 31 points and 7 rebounds.
 He was a perfect 10–10 from the field (including one three-pointer) and 10–10 from the free throw line.

 After the game, Krzyzewski both consoled Farmer and visited the Kentucky radio booth, where Cawood Ledford had called his last game with Kentucky having been knocked out, and congratulated the Wildcats.
-Krzyzewski and a number of the 1992 team members including Laettner and Grant Hill later retold and successfully reenacted the play in front of an audience at Duke's Legends Weekend in 1996 at Cameron Indoor Stadium in Durham.
+Krzyzewski and a number of the 1992 team members including Laettner and Hill later retold and successfully reenacted the play in front of an audience at Duke's Legends Weekend in 1996 at Cameron Indoor Stadium in Durham.